batzner/indrnn/README.md

 The IndRNN
 - can be used efficiently with ReLU activation functions making it easier to stack multiple recurrent layers without saturating gradients
-- allows for better interpretability, as the neurons in one layer are independent from each other
+- allows for better interpretability, as neurons in the same layer are independent from each other
 - prevents vanishing and exploding gradients by regulating each neuron's recurrent weight

 ## Usage